 Before, a Section 21 notice you serve can be valid, you must give your Stafford tenant the following information when they rent your property:

 A Gas Safety Certificate

-Energy Performance Certificate
+An Energy Performance Certificate

-Damaging of property
+Damaging the property

 Based in Stafford, working nationwide